Scaling Limit of the Fleming-Viot Multi-Colour Process: Introduction and main result

-models the evolution of the proportion $p_t$ of the population carrying the $a$-allele.
+models the evolution of the proportion $p_t\in [0,1]$ of the population carrying the $a$-allele in a large population.
 This is the classical Wright-Fisher diffusion.
 Generalising this to $n$ alleles, the driftless $n$-Type Wright-Fisher diffusion process of rate $\theta>0$ takes values in the simplex $\Delta_n:=\{p=(p_1,\ldots,p_n)\in \Rm_{\geq 0}^n:\sum_j p_j=1\}$ and is characterised by the generator

-This was generalised by Fleming and Viot \cite{Fleming1979} to a probability measure-valued process, the Wright-Fisher superprocess, modelling the evolution of the proportions of infinitely many alleles.
-We shall define this process on $\calP(\K)$ as a solution of a martingale problem, whereby the Polish space $(\K,d)$ is the colour space defined in Subsection \ref{subsection:FV multi-colour process}.
-We shall then present some basic facts about the Wright-Fisher superprocess.
-Property \ref{enum:MVWF WF on meas subsets} provides intuition for how one may think of it.